Skip to content

 This is our calling:

-To be spent in the service of the King who gave Himself for us.
+To be spent in the service of the King who was spent for us.

 Please enable JavaScript in your browser to complete this form.